-Trade journals
+Trade journals and consumer magazines

 Regularly published publications covering a specific area of interest, industry, trade or business topics within the overall scope of Inspec can be included.
 Only feature articles and technical papers will be indexed.

 Books

 Inspec includes academic books that are in scope within the major subject areas of physics, engineering, computing and technology.